zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/img_nn_stcube/build_nn.md

 jupyter notebook
 ```

-Now, open img_lab.pynb on the notebook.
+Now, open lab.ipynb from the extracted project files folder on the notebook.
 Then, execute the first code block to import the required packages

 ```console
 import tensorflow as tf